sravanthi-27/CodeAlpha_Stock_Portfolio_Tracker/README.md

-# CodeAlpha_Stock_Portfolio_Tracker
+Stock_Portfolio_Tracker

 Stock Portfolio Tracker
 Welcome to the Stock Portfolio Tracker!
 This project is a simple Python-based application to manage and track your stock investments.
-It was developed as the second project for the internship of Python Programming at CodeAlpha.

 Table of Contents
 Description